-Assam: Gauhati High Court grants interim bail to Congress spokesperson Reetam Singh
+Assam: Gauhati High Court grants interim bail to spokesperson Congress Reetam Singh

-Guwahati: The Gauhati High Court on Friday granted interim bail to Congress spokesperson Reetam Singh, who was arrested for a social media post questioning the legal status of a case against BJP MLA Manab Deka.
+Guwahati: The Gauhati High Court on Friday granted interim bail to Congress spokesperson Reetam Singh, who was arrested for a social media post questioning the legal status of the case against BJP MLA Manab Deka.

 North Lakhimpur police registered a case (Case No. 91/2025), involving charges under the Bharatiya Nyaya Sanhita, the Information Technology Act, and the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act.